Janet Friedman: Career

-After finishing up her work at Ozette, Janet Friedman briefly took a job as Research Archaeologist running a cultural resource program for Northern California State University, Chico, in 1976, before moving to the position of Archaeologist for the Hells Canyon National Recreation Area Planning Team, which encompassed portions of the Nez Perce, Payette, and Wallowa-Whitman National Forests.
+After finishing up her work at Ozette, Janet Friedman briefly took a job as research archaeologist running a cultural resource program for Northern California State University, Chico, in 1976, before moving to the position of Archaeologist for the Hells Canyon National Recreation Area Planning Team, which encompassed portions of the Nez Perce, Payette, and Wallowa-Whitman National Forests.
 Friedman helped write management plans for the Hells Canyon National Recreation Area and the Snake River in Oregon and Idaho.
 She advocated for the consideration of cultural resources in planning and management decisions as a means of ending the extensive looting that was taking place in the forests.
-In 1978, Friedman became the Chief Archaeologist and Director of Cultural Resources Management with the Forest Service in Washington, D.C., where she managed nearly 100 cultural resource professionals across nine regional and field offices.
+In 1978, Friedman became the chief archaeologist and director of cultural resources management with the Forest Service in Washington, D.C., where she managed nearly 100 cultural resource professionals across nine regional and field offices.

 Friedman represented the Forest Service at a January 9, 1979, meeting with the House Interior Committee to review what was, at the time, the Sheenhan-Neuman draft of what would become ARPA and to develop regulations for the act, in an effort to strengthen the permit and penalty provisions put forward by the 1906 Antiquities Act.
-Friedman then moved up to the United States Department of Agriculture as Assistant Director of the Office of Environmental Quality that same year, and later became the department's Federal Preservation Officer in 1980, where she was assigned to represent the Secretary of Agriculture on the ACHP, and continuing work on ARPA throughout this period of her career.
+Friedman then moved up to the United States Department of Agriculture as assistant director of the Office of Environmental Quality that same year, and later became the department's federal preservation officer in 1980, where she was assigned to represent the Secretary of Agriculture on the ACHP, and continuing work on ARPA throughout this period of her career.
 She continued to act as a private consultant for the ACHP after President Ronald Reagan dissolved the Office of Environmental Quality in 1982.

-Friedman's next line of work was as Senior Environmental Scientist for United Engineers and Constructors, providing historic preservation, environmental review, and tribal consultation services to the United States Department of Energy’s (DOE) nuclear waste repository siting program.
-In 1987 she was Project Director for SRA Technologies, Inc., where she managed the Environmental Impact Statement of DOE’s high-level nuclear waste repository.
+Friedman's next line of work was as senior environmental scientist for United Engineers and Constructors, providing historic preservation, environmental review, and tribal consultation services to the United States Department of Energy's (DOE) nuclear waste repository siting program.
+In 1987 she was project director for SRA Technologies, Inc., where she managed the Environmental Impact Statement of DOE's high-level nuclear waste repository.
 After this, she began supervising environmental review work for Dames and Moore, Inc. in Bethesda, Maryland, a company with which she would produce a multitude of reports over the remainder of her career.
-It was around this time, 1988, that she received her diagnosis of leukemia, from which she would pass away 14 years later on January 24th, 2002.
+It was around this time, 1988, that she received her diagnosis of leukemia, from which she would die 14 years later on January 24, 2002.